A convenience function for writing clustering results (e.g., from supervoxels())

 Details

-This function bridges clustering results from various sources (e.g., supervoxels()
+This function bridges clustering results from various sources (e.g., supervoxels(),

 custom clustering algorithms) with the fmristore HDF5 storage system.
 It automatically

-converts the clustering information into the required ClusteredNeuroVol
+converts the clustering information into the required ClusteredNeuroVol format

-and delegates to write_dataset()
+and delegates to write_dataset() for efficient HDF5 storage.

-, the complete voxel-level time series are stored organized
+When type = "full", the complete voxel-level time series are stored organized

-, only the cluster-averaged time series are
+by cluster.
+When type = "summary", only the cluster-averaged time series are

 stored, resulting in much smaller file sizes.